-I recently met with Karina and her four beautiful children.
+I recently met with an Iraqi woman and her four beautiful children.
 They are originally from Qaraqosh (Iraq’s largest Christian town).
 I’ve met with her several times before but this time, over qahwah and sweets, she shared her harrowing testimony.
 She gave me permission to share this with you.

-We are feeding Karina and her family every month.
+We are feeding the woman and her family every month.
 We give them vouchers which they can spend in the local supermarket.
 Without this, they would starve.
 Despite the hardship, their faith in Jesus and the kindness of fellow Christians sustains them.
 They are so very grateful for your support.

 We are assisting 700 Iraqi Christian families in Jordan.
 Please support our mission with a donation – see giving options below.

 If you are a UK resident, you can make a single or regular donation via our website by clicking here.

 American supporters can make a donation via our sister organisation, FRRME America, by clicking here.